Lee-yah/URL-Classifier-API/MODEL.md

 ## Current Model

-The API currently uses **Model 3rd**, which was selected as the production model because it achieved the **highest training accuracy of 98.83%** among all three model iterations.
+The API currently uses **Model 3rd**, which was selected as the production model because it achieved the **highest test accuracy (98.83%) from the 80/20 split and superior performance on two separate manual test cases** among all three model iterations.

 ## Dataset Information